The surprising characteristics of CBD hemp

-CBD hemp is a plant of the Cannabaceae family, used both for its stalk, which is used to make textile fibers, and for its seeds (hempseed), which are used to make oils.
+CBD hemp is a plant in the Cannabaceae family, used both for its stems—which are used to produce textile fibers—and for its seeds (hemp seeds), which are used to make oils.

-CBD hemp, a naturally thermal plant, is undoubtedly one of today's best insulating materials and one of the most environmentally-friendly.
-Indeed, CBD hemp has all the qualities required to guarantee optimum insulation all year round.
+CBD hemp, a naturally thermally insulating plant, is undoubtedly one of the best and most eco-friendly insulation materials available today.
+CBD hemppossessesall the qualities required to ensure optimal insulation throughout the year.

-Cultivated for over 2,000 years, CBD hemp has the advantage of rapid growth, requiring no fertilizers or special treatments.
+Cultivated for over two thousand years, CBD hemp has the advantage of rapid growth that requires neither fertilizer nor special treatment.

-Renowned for its ecological virtues, recyclable CBD hemp fiber has many assets.
-In addition to its ability to regulate humidity (it absorbs excess moisture and releases it when the atmosphere is too dry), it offers excellent thermal, sound and acoustic insulation performance.
+Renowned for its eco-friendly properties, recyclable CBD hemp fiber offers numerous benefits.
+In addition to its ability to regulate humidity (it absorbs excess moisture and releases it when the air is too dry), it offers excellent thermal, sound, and acoustic insulation.

-What's more, it's a healthy product, free of chemical substances and therefore very low in allergens.
+It is also a healthy product, free of chemicals and therefore very low in allergens.

-Last but not least, CBD hemp fiber absorbs more carbon dioxide than any other type of fiber, and is remarkably long-lasting insofar as it's rot-proof, repels pests and resists parasites.
-Combined with lime, this insulation is also perfect against rodents and dust mites.
+Finally, CBD hemp fiber absorbs more carbon dioxide than any other type of fiber and boasts remarkable durability, as it is rot-proof, repels pests, and resists parasites.
+When combined with lime, this insulation also provides perfect protection against rodents and dust mites.

 How CBD hemp wool is made